 Are you Handicap Accessible?
 Yes!
 We are located on the first floor.
 However, there are a few stairs (and no ramp) at the front entrance.
 Should you require the use of an elevator, please park at the rear of the building and use that entrance.
 Take the elevator to the first floor and our suite is right next to the elevator.

 How Much Does it Cost?
-Fees: New Patient Appointment: $100 All patients will be required to have a New Patient Appointment.
+Fees: New Patient Appointment: $120 All patients will be required to have a New Patient Appointment.
 This includes a full consultation and your first treatment.
 This treatment will be done in a private treatment area.
-After the first appointment, you may chose to continue treatment in a private room or in the community/group room.

 Cancellation Policy: We require 24 hour notice for canceling or rescheduling an appointment.
 A $25 fee will be applied if less than 24 hours is given.
 Returned check fee is $25.